-- 3. What process/action step/Intervention contributed to the outcome of the goal?
-The following contributed to the above outcomes: - Implemented CCSD's Math Fluency Initiative in 3rd grade. - Implementation of a balanced math framework including small group instruction and Number Talks in all K-5th grade classrooms. - Utilized school-wide weekly math challenges during the CNN Morning Announcements. - Employ two Title I Teachers to provide class size reduction in 4th and 5th grade which allows for increased frequency of classroom strategies (i.e. small group instruction, conferencing 1:1). - Leadership communicated clear, concise and high expectations for balanced math instruction by providing instructional non-negotiables. - Utilized a schedule to ensure professional learning and collaboration time centered on strategies supporting balanced math instruction occur on a consistent basis throughout the school year. - Leadership consistently monitored math instruction and provided teachers ongoing feedback. - Implemented M&M Team to support the induction of Compton's teachers with less than 3 years of teaching experience. - Utilized instructional support specialists to model effective math strategies, support teachers and provide professional development on elements of and strategies to support balanced math instruction. - Implemented leadership data notebooks for all students.
-Each student set fact fluency goals, create independent learning plans and monitored individual growth. - Utilized in-school tutoring to support identified students who are performing below grade level in reading - Utilized quarterly collaborative planning sessions with grade level CCCs to prioritize the upcoming nine-week standards based on the skills and knowledge of the students. - Utilized newsletters, website, call-out system and classroom blogs to provide resources and strategies to support families with developing their child's math proficiency.
+- 3. What process/action step/Intervention contributed to the outcome of the goal? - Implemented math fluency strategies in K-5th grade. - Implemented a balanced math framework model including small group instruction and Number Talks in all K-5th grade classrooms. - Employed two Title I Teachers to provide class size reduction in 4th and 5th grade which allowed for increased frequency of classroom strategies (i.e. small group instruction, conferencing 1:1). - Leadership communicated clear, concise, and high expectations for balanced math instruction by providing instructional non-negotiables. - Utilized Compton Collaborative Communities to ensure consistent professional learning and teacher collaboration centered on strategies supporting balanced math instruction occurred throughout the school year. - Monitored math instruction and provided teachers with ongoing feedback. - Implemented M&M Team to support the induction of Compton's teachers with less than 3 years of teaching experience. - Utilized Instructional Support Specialists to model effective math strategies, support teachers and provide professional development on elements of and strategies to support balanced math instruction. - Teachers set fact fluency goals and monitored individual student growth utilizing Dreambox and/or Xtra Math. - Implemented a schoolwide Spring Dreambox Challenge - Utilized in-school tutoring to support identified students who are performing below grade level in math. - Utilized weekly collaborative planning sessions with grade level CCCs to prioritize the upcoming standards based on the skills and knowledge of the students and strategize for student growth in mathematics, - Utilized newsletters, website, CTLS Parent, and material pickup to provide resources and strategies to support families with developing their child's math proficiency. - Utilized Parent Zoom Sessions to engage with families and share strategies to assist in developing children's math skills. - Provided take home materials to strengthen math skills. - Utilized an inclusion model for our English Learners.
+The model provided small group instruction, vocabulary development and language needs based on the ACCESS Can-Do Descriptors.